kids-first/kf-rnaseq-workflow/README.md

 - `outFilterMultimapNmax`: max number of multiple alignments allowed for a read: if exceeded, the read is considered unmapped.
 ENCODE value is default.
 AR recommends 50
 - `peOverlapMMp`: maximum proportion of mismatched bases in the overlap area.
 SF recommends 0.1
 - `peOverlapNbasesMin`: minimum number of overlap bases to trigger mates merging and realignment.
 Specify >0 value to switch on the 'merging of overlapping mates' algorithm.
 SF recommends 12,  AR recommends 10
+- `alignTranscriptsPerReadNmax`: max number of diﬀerent alignments per read to consider, may need to adjust for WARNING: not enough space allocated for transcript
+- `alignTranscriptsPerWindowNmax`: max number of transcripts per window

 These are the defaults set by the workflow:
 - `runThreadN`: 36